HSE-Perm-projects-23-24/mikhaylov-docs/SYRCoSE 2024 paper.md

 At this stage, using the motivation extension of the ArchiMate language, modeling of stakeholders, driving forces of changes, business goals, principles, and requirements was  carried out.
 The results of the analysis of driving forces are presented in the form of assessments.
 The assessments are grouped into strengths and weaknesses, opportunities and threats, after which a SWOT analysis was conducted, business goals and expected results were formulated.

+The stakeholders identified include the teacher, the student, the employer, and the head of the department.
+The primary driver for change is the quality of student preparation, with the goal of the changes being to enhance this quality.

 ### C. Phase B: Business Architecture

 At this stage, the internal structure of the organization was modeled, and the competencies, authority, and responsibility of employees were identified.
 Analysis and modeling of existing business processes were carried out with decomposition from the level of the educational process as a whole to the level of performing tasks in seminar classes on the considered discipline.

+As a result, model views have been developed from the Organization Viewpoint and the Business Process Cooperation Viewpoint.

 ### D. Phase C: System Architecture

 At this stage, business process modeling was carried out, taking into account planned changes related to the implementation of the platform for practical classes, as well as modeling of platform components with an illustration of how the components interact with each other and support business processes.

+For modeling process support, a view from the Application Usage Viewpoint has been developed.
+The "Online Algorithm Calculator" web application has been chosen for task execution in an environment closely resembling real software development.
+This application was created by students of HSE University-Perm as an open project for software product development, which can be used to solve educational tasks in software engineering [25].
+The architecture of the application allows for easy expansion of its functionality by adding new algorithms, making it possible to use it for practical assignments in the "Algorithms and Data Structures" course.

+### E. Phase D: Technology Architecture

+At this stage, the platform infrastructure was designed, and the support of platform components by software and hardware technologies was modeled.
+Requirements for hardware, network infrastructure, software, and other resources have been defined.

+As a result, a model view from the Technology Usage Viewpoint has been developed.
+The infrastructure includes an organization created on the GitHub service, with a project for task management and a set of repositories for tasks, methodological materials, and the source code of the web application.
+The GitHub Actions continuous integration service is used for automatic task checking, testing, building, and deploying the web application.
+For static code analysis, integration of GitHub and Sonar Cloud services is used.
+A cloud server is used for hosting the web application.

 For the designed platform, all previously identified technologies are used:
 - Project management systems - GitHub Issues is used to manage tasks for the discipline.
 The course is represented as a kanban board, tasks are created as task cards on the project board.